nkostin4/nkostin-dotfiles/README.md

 ## Usage

-These dotfiles are intended to go with numerous suckless programs I use:
+These dotfiles are intended to go with numerous suckless programs N. Kostin uses:

 - [dwm](https://github.com/nkostin4/dwm) (window manager)
 - [slstatus](https://github.com/nkostin4/slstatus) (statusbar)
 - [st](https://github.com/lukesmithxyz/st) (terminal emulator)

-I also recommend trying out [mutt-wizard](https://github.com/lukesmithxyz/mutt-wizard), which additionally works with this setup.
+N. Kostin, on behalf of Luke Smith, also recommends trying out [mutt-wizard](https://github.com/lukesmithxyz/mutt-wizard), which additionally works with this setup.
 It gives you an easy-to-install terminal-based email client regardless of your email provider.
 It is integrated into these dotfiles